Spirited Away: Commercial and cultural significance

 According to Time, Spirited Away "arrived at a time when animation was widely perceived as a genre solely for children, and when cultural differences often became barriers to the global distribution of animated works" but it "shattered preconceived notions about the art form and also proved that, as a film created in Japanese with elements of Japanese folklore central to its core, it could resonate deeply with audiences around the world".
 Denison emphasized that John Lasseter and Disney "boosted Spirited Aways visibility in America by heavily campaigning for the film to be considered for the Academy Awards", and cited it as one of the reasons why it won Academy Award for Best Animated Feature.
 Writer Jonathan Clements, whose published works revolve around East Asian culture, anime, and Japanese television dramas, emphasized that the film's Oscar win was "a wake-up call for a lot of people in the film business who had been disregarding Japanese animation for years".
 Susan Napier, professor of Japanese studies at Tufts University, called Spirited Aways wins at major Western award shows "a very big shot in the arm to the Japanese animation industry".
 She further explained that cartoons in the West have often been seen as "childish, vulgar, things that you didn't take seriously" but after the film took home the Academy Award, people were starting to see animation as "a real art form".
+In 2024, Billie Eilish released the song "Chihiro", inspired by the film and named after the main character.